mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

       waitForIdle: true

+  For all maintenance operations other than ``sleep``, after the maintenance operation is performed, ``astrolabe`` will wait for cluster state to become idle.
+When performing a VM restart in a sharded cluster, due to the state not being updated for a potentially long time, the test SHOULD add an explicit ``sleep`` operation for at least 30 seconds.

 * driverWorkload (document): Description of the driver workload to execute The document must be a complete test as defined by the `Unified Test Format specification <https://github.com/mongodb/specifications/blob/master/source/unified-test-format/unified-test-format.rst>`_.